syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 This is how the final output will look like on iOS device.
 ![](PopupLayout_images/ShowCloseButton_False.png)

-# Styles
+## Styles

-SfPopupLayout allows you to apply style to all of its elements by using [SfPopupLayout.PopupView.PopupStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~PopupStyle.html) property.
+The SfPopupLayout applies style to all of its elements by using the [SfPopupLayout.PopupView.PopupStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~PopupStyle.html) property.

-## Customizing Header elements
+## Customizing header elements

-SfPopupLayout allows you to customize header elements.
-Refer the below table for available header customization.
+The SfPopupLayout allows customizing the header elements with various available header customizations.

 <table>
 <tr>